Suppose you are a junior security officer for a financial company.

 Your senior security officer has said the new product should have quality assurance, and a formal certification process.
 Only then will it go through accreditation and acceptance.

-They all sound like they should mean the same thing.
+Assurance, certification, accreditation, and acceptance sound like they should mean the same thing.

 They don’t mean the same thing.